richmahn/en_tn/pro/front/intro.md

 #### Who wrote the book of Proverbs? ####

 Proverbs begins with the words, "The Proverbs of Solomon, son of David and King of Israel."
 But Solomon did not write all of the proverbs.
-Unnamed wise people may have written some of them.
+Unnamed wise men may have written some of them.
 Agur the son of Jakeh (30:1) and King Lemuel (31:1) identify themselves as writing some of the proverbs.

 ## Part 2: Important Religious and Cultural Concepts ##